International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 # Component Certification

 Trustful cross-company information exchange requires secure Software and Hardware components.
 All core IDS components have to meet a list of certification criteria to proof the provision of the required functionality, interoperability and level of security.
 The evaluation of certification criteria is conducted in the IDS Core Component Certification.
-An in-depth description of the certification process, and how it applies to the key elements of the IDS architecture, can be found in Part 3 of the White Paper Certification[^5].
-Access to the core component certification criteria catalogues for Connectors and Brokers, respectively, can be requested from the IDSA for free[^6].

 Within the next two subchapters, three different levels of assurance and trust for the certification of components are defined.
 This matrix approach allows the component developer to select both the assurance and trust level for the certification of their component, that best correspond with the use cases, that their specific component was developed for.
 On the one hand, this ensures a low entry barrier specifically suitable for SMEs.
 On the other